henrik42/buttle/README.md

 Then when your application needs a JDBC connection it calls `javax.sql.DataSource.getConnection()` on the datasource which it usually retrieves from JNDI.
-Your app rarely calls `javax.sql.DataSource.getConnection(String, String)` since no-one wants to give authentication credentials to your app.
+Your app rarely calls `javax.sql.DataSource.getConnection(String username, String password)` since no-one wants to give authentication credentials to your app.
 That's why it is given to the JEE container only.

-When calling `getConnection()` your app will be talking to a `javax.sql.DataSource` __proxy__ that the JEE container puts between your code and the _real_ datasource (which may even be an XA-datasource really).
-If you have given authentication credentials explicitly to the container (like shown above) then the container's __datasource proxy__ will call `javax.sql.DataSource.getConnection(String, String)` on the _real_ datasource when delegating your call thus supplying the authentication credentials for connecting to the database.
+When calling `getConnection()` your app will be talking to a `javax.sql.DataSource` __datasource proxy__ that the JEE container puts between your code and the _real_ datasource (which may even be an XA-datasource really; like in the example shown above).
+If you have given authentication credentials explicitly to the container (like shown above) then the container's __datasource proxy__ will call `javax.sql.DataSource.getConnection(String username, String password)` on the _real_ datasource when delegating your call and thus supplying the configured authentication credentials for connecting to the database.

 Instead of giving authentication credentials explicitly to the container (like shown above) you can usually set some of the _real_